 If you’re one of our regular readers, you’ve probably guessed that, once again, the answer to this question is: yes and no.

-“Yes and no” is never an entirely satisfying answer, but one of Pierre’s and my core beliefs is that, when it comes to college admissions, questions are best answered on a case-by-case basis.
+“Yes and no” is never an entirely satisfying answer, but one of my core beliefs is that, when it comes to college admissions, questions are best answered on a case-by-case basis.
 There are no universal prescriptions or magic formulae.

 Is first grade too early?
 Yes.

 You may laugh, but trust me when I say there are plenty of families with tiny children who are worried that if they are not accepted to the right early education programs, their kids will never get into Stanford.

 I assume that if you’re reading this you do not have a first grader.
 If you do, my advice would be to stop thinking about college and go read your kid a few chapters of The B.F.G., The Wind in the Willows, or The Phantom Toll Booth.
 Something from the 21st century would probably work just as well—it’s been a while since I was read to.

 Of course, you could call all this college advice, since I promise you that reading to your kids will benefit them greatly in all things academic, and in many more important ways.

 Is middle school too early?
 Maybe.

 As a general rule, we don’t begin working with students until junior high at the very earliest.
 In rare cases, we will work with younger, exceptionally precocious kids.
 But the kind of educational coaching we do with certain sixth graders, for instance, is less about college and more about helping young students explore and develop their intellectual passions.
 Again, this kind of work is reserved for kids who have an authentic, self-generated hunger for academic and/or extracurricular stimulation.